userfrosting/learn/20.upgrading/03.41-to-42/docs.md

 ### Assets installation has failed

 If assets installation fail, simply delete the `build/package-lock.json` file and the `build/node_modules/` directory.
 You can then run the Bake or `build-assets` command again.

+### Foreign key constraint errors in migrations

+Due to changes in the logic used to load migrations classes in 4.2, the order in which they are run may differ from previous releases.
+This may result in new **foreign key constraint errors**.
+If this happens in your own custom migrations, it may be a sign of [missing dependencies](/database/migrations#dependencies) (Those migrations working under 4.1 may just be a coincidence!)

+To fix this, make sure your migrations define the [appropriate dependencies](/database/migrations#dependencies).
+Also make sure those dependencies are up to date.
+You might also want to change the `$dependencies` property [to a static one at the same time](/upgrading/41-to-42#migrations).
+Don't hesitate to [seek help](/troubleshooting/getting-help) if you need assistance on this or encounter a different migration related issue.

 [#653]: https://github.com/userfrosting/UserFrosting/issues/653